isabelamoraes/yugioh-e2e/README.md

 </h2>

 <h3 align="center">
-  Discover the cards available in your deck
+  Discover the cards available in your pack
 </h3>

 <p align="center">